elllo

 2. Yes, I am pretty good at sports.

-3. Are you good at computers?
+3. Are you a good dancer?

 Answer these questions about the interview.